All right, another kTip for you from Kak Varley. This one is going to be just a little more technical, this one involves websites…

 Security is Key

-When you go on the top left of your browser you’re always looking for the HTTPS, and you’ll see a green lock there that means that website is secure.
+When you go on the top left of your browser, you’re always looking for HTTPS, and you’ll see a green lock there that means that website is secure.
 You don’t ever, as a consumer, want to buy from a website that doesn’t have that HTTPS.
-In fact, Google has made it such that if a website is only an HTTP it will blatantly say, “not secure.”
+In fact, Google has made it such that if a website is only an HTTP, it will blatantly say, “not secure.”
 So if it says not secure, don’t buy from that place.

 Using SSL to Secure Sales

 Now here’s the thing, you see why it’s important to have SSL certificates, but it’s also important in terms of actually making sales.
 As I’ve just suggested, I’ve just told the entire consumer and buyer community not to buy from a website that is not secure.
 So, if your website is not secure, guess what?
 You’re not going to get as many buyers.

 Furthermore, we know that Google is actually not giving great ranking preference to websites that aren’t secure.
 They’re driving them down in the rankings because they feel that they have a duty to make sure that everybody who is selling online is a legitimate business.
 That’s also why SSL certificates are hugely important.